jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ]
 //#grid(content-nucleielectron, figure-nucleielectron, columns: (1fr, 0.5fr), gutter: 1em)
 #grid(content-nucleielectron, figure-nucleielectron, columns: (1fr, 0.4fr), gutter: 1em)
-One of the pillars of Computational Chemistry is Quantum Mechanics (QM).
-This scientific field's main mission is to work with the Schrödinger equation in order to assess the properties of a molecule at their fundamental level.
-Since these calculations are extremely heavy on computational resources, we will also discuss the field of Molecular Mechanics (MM).
+One of the pillars of computational chemistry is quantum mechanics (QM).
+This scientific field's main mission is to assess the properties of a molecule at a fundamental level.
+QM calculations rely on approximations to the Schrödinger equation for multi-electron systems.
+Since these calculations are extremely heavy on computational resources, computational chemists have also introduced molecular mechanics (MM).
 We can differentiate either field by the timescale at which we study the molecules of interest.
 While QM studies a system by the positional snapshot of a molecule, MM provides us with means to let molecules move about and interact with each other, giving us a realtime view of how they behave at a nanosecond ($10^(-9)$) to microsecond ($10^(-6)$) timescale.
+While these calculations are several order of magnitude faster, they bring along an accuracy penalty in favour of the received information.
+The simulated behaviour of molecules is described by a _force field_, which contains information gathered from QM experiments and empirical observations.
-While these calculations are several order of magnitude faster, they bring along an accuracy penalty we incur in favour of the information we receive.
-In order for the simulated molecules to virtually move according to their observed behaviour, we design _force fields_ to abstract and compact the information gathered from QM and bring it over to MM.
+//In order for the simulated molecules to virtually move according to their observed behaviour, we design _force fields_ to abstract and compact the information gathered from QM and bring it over to MM.
 //Briefly, a force field makes it possible to compact the information from a molecule and use it for Molecular Mechanics (MM)studies.
 When employed, MM methodologies make it possible to move the molecules are efficiently and accurately, thereby allowing us to study interactions of i.e. small molecule drugs with their target protein.
 //==Computational Chemistry
 //https://www.youtube.com/@TMPChem/videos